 Some livestock and poultry to consider are:

-- Chickens are an easy to care for poultry.
+- Chickens are easy to care for.
 In the first several years the hens will lay eggs that can either be eaten or incubated to produce additional chickens.
 Chickens are great for homesteaders because they can survive on free range grass and kitchen scraps.
 Young chickens are ready to be culled for the freezer after only about 8 weeks.
-Simply build a chicken coop to ensure safety from predators at night and keep out cold drafts and they will fair quite well.
+Simply build a chicken coop to ensure safety from predators at night and keep out cold drafts and they will fare quite well.

 - Guinea fowl are a superb addition to your homestead because they are low-maintenance and they will be very active in pest control.
-Guinea fowl eat all kind of insects including beetles, flies, cockroaches, termites, grubs, wasps, spiders, and best of all ticks.
+Guinea fowl eat all kinds of insects including beetles, flies, cockroaches, termites, grubs, wasps, spiders, and best of all, ticks.
 They even devour the occasional snake and small rodent.